The Academy attendance target is 96%.

 With your help we can reach our target!

 It is vital that your child attends the Academy regularly in order to learn and progress.
-At the Academy we believe that every lesson is important and that every day your son or daughter is absent has the potential to damage their achievement and affect their future.
+Every lesson is important which means that every day your son or daughter is absent has the potential to damage their achievement and affect their future.

 Why is 96% attendance important?